-In an interview with Sky News Arabic, American Special Representative for International Negotiations Jason Greenblatt has called to ditch the use of the term "two-state solution" in discussions devoted to the resolution of Israeli-Palestinian conflict, arguing that each party to the conflict "sees it differently".plan, which has been in the works by the Trump administration for some time and is expected to be made public in June 2019.
-Greenblatt noted that both the Israeli and Palestinians "will be pleased from some parts [and] not be pleased with some of it".
+In an interview with Sky News Arabic, American Special Representative for International Negotiations Jason Greenblatt has called to ditch the use of the term "two-state solution" in discussions devoted to the resolution of Israeli-Palestinian conflict, arguing that each party to the conflict "sees it differently".

 The US envoy further debunked rumours surrounding the "Deal of the Century", such as giving part of the Egyptian Sinai to Gaza, and urged everyone to wait until the deal is published.
 He also called on the Palestinians to take a look at it first, before rejecting it, responding to earlier statements by the Palestinian Authority that it wouldn't consider Trump's proposals in light of his decision to move the US Embassy in Israel to Jerusalem.

 Hearing reports our plan includes the concept that we will give a portion of Sinai (which is Egypt’s) to Gaza.
 False!
 Please don’t believe everything you read.
 Surprising & sad to see how people who don’t know what’s in the plan make up & spread fake stories.— Jason D. Greenblatt (@jdgreenblatt45) April 19, 2019

 President Donald Trump decided to move the US Embassy to Jerusalem in December 2017, despite the fact half of the city is considered by the UN to be a territory occupied by Israel.
 Both Israel and the Palestinian Authority claim Jerusalem as their capital.
 Most states have their diplomatic missions to Israel in Tel Aviv, refusing to recognise the holy city as Israeli's capital.